anuket-project/RM/doc/ref_model/chapters/chapter01.rst

   - **Audience**: This chapter is aimed at architects, developers, and others who need to deploy infrastructure or develop applications.

-- **Chapter 05 - Feature set and Requirements from Infrastructure**: This chapter goes into more detail on what needs to be part of the cloud infrastructure.
+- **Chapter 05 - Feature sets and Requirements for Infrastructure**: This chapter goes into more detail on what needs to be part of the cloud infrastructure.
 It describes the software and hardware capabilities, and the configurations recommended for the different types of cloud infrastructure profiles.